 Ignore that it’s Father’s Day

-If the day is too much of a struggle and you’re feeling too raw to be able to manage, it is perfectly OK to not engage and distract yourself.
+If the day is too much of a struggle and you don’t feel emotionally ready to acknowledge it, it is perfectly okay to distract yourself instead.

-Take the day off social media and do things that make you happy – maybe that’s baking, watching something on Netflix, going on a walk or simply having a lazy day.
+Take the day off social media and do things that make you feel happy - perhaps that’s watching something on Netflix, going out for a walk or simply having a lazy day.